< brief bio

 Writer.
 Climber.
 Philosopher.

 I’m pretty much always doing one of the above.
 I was born in Baltimore, Maryland, in 1979, and attended Colorado State University, first majoring in mathematics, then ending up in journalism and poetry.
-Go figure.
 In 2001, while in college, I was featured on the cover of Rock and Ice magazine.

 After graduating, I traveled around the world with my future companion, then, once back to the U.S., entered the University of Denver for an M.A. in Philosophy and an M.A. in World Religions.
 I would later attend Syracuse University on a University Fellowship for a Ph.D. in Philosophy of Religion, awarded in 2012.